1jour1vin

 About the wine:

-The 2020 vintage is truly a top-tier Calon, one of the utmost distinction, with a full-bodied, rich texture that is, above all, vibrant and lingering, featuring a long, well-defined finish.
-It has it all... it’s hard to resist.
+The 2020 vintage is truly a top-tier Calon, one of absolute distinction, with a full-bodied, rich texture that is, above all, vibrant and persistent, featuring a very long and well-defined finish.
+It has it all… it’s hard to resist.

 About the estate:

 Acquired in 2012 by the Suravenir insurance group following the death of Denise Gasqueton, Calon-Ségur now has its sights set high and is pulling out all the stops to achieve its goals.
 The estate, blessed with exceptional terroir, has demonstrated in the past its ability to produce wines that rank among the greatest Médocs.
-Very tight, firm, and slow to develop, at their best they possess an extraordinary density and elegance, which we are beginning to see again in the latest vintages.
-Vincent Millet, who came from Château Margaux, has been the technical director since 2006.
-His mission: to elevate the estate’s quality by adopting a blending approach that places much greater emphasis on Cabernet Sauvignon.
+Very tight, firm, and slow to develop, at their best they possess an extraordinary density and elegance, which is beginning to reappear in the latest vintages.
+Vincent Millet, formerly of Château Margaux, has been the technical director since 2006.
+His mission: to elevate the estate’s quality by adopting a blending approach much more heavily weighted toward Cabernet Sauvignon.
 Given the truly outstanding recent vintages, Calon-Ségur has now established itself as one of the most compelling labels in the Médoc.
 Consequently, demand continues to rise.

 James Suckling